darlanmoraes/url-validation-regex/README.md

 This application is responsible for the validation of URLs using regex expressions.
 These expressions are loaded from a **MySQL** database that is populated through a **RabbitMQ** Queue.
 This application does not have REST api's and is accessible using only **RabbitMQ**.
 There are 3 queues:
 - `deadletter.queue`: Receives all messages that were not processed;
 - `insertion.queue`: Responsible for the creation of new rules in the regex whitelist.
-A listener is attached to the queue and validates/creates new whitelist rules on MySQL;
+A listener is attached to the queue and validates/creates new whitelist rules on **MySQL**;
    - Ex.
 1(invalid message, ends up in the deadletter): `{"client": "client1", "regex": "http://.***"}`;
    - Ex.
 2(valid message, creates a private whitelist for the client): `{"client": "client1", "regex": "http://darlan\\.com"}`;
    - Ex.
 3(valid message, creates a global whitelist for all clients): `{"client": "", "regex": "http://.*"}`;